psu-psychology/psych-260/assignments/extra-credit.md

 If you were one of the handful of students who wrote a paper AND completed the blog posts, you need not do anything more.
 We will automatically take one or the other of these assignments and give you extra credit.

-**Extra credit blog posts must be completed by SUNDAY, MAY 1, 2016 at MIDNIGHT**
+**Extra credit blog posts must be completed by FRIDAY, DECEMBER 9, 2016 at MIDNIGHT**